maxirobledo/FactuTest/CI.md

 ## Introduction

-This deployment ensures that the continuous integration process is executed when a dev commit to any feature branch is performed.
+This deployment ensures that the continuous integration process is executed when a any developer commit to any feature branch.
 This allows a pipeline to be activated on the current instance of jenkins.
-The pipeline build the project and sends the image to DockerHub.
+The pipeline build the project and push the image to DockerHub.
 Finally the developer is notified through a slack channel.

 ![flow](./images/flow.png)